Queen-s-COMPSA/Constitution/hiring-packages/README.md

-# Welcome to the COMPSA GitHub !
+# Welcome to the Hiring Page !

-Please take a look at the hiring package your interested in !
+Please take a look at the hiring packages you're interested in !

 Each hiring package contains the general information about the qualities of each team.
 The [Team Positions](./TeamPositions.pdf) document outlines the